Soot has a sneaky way of settling into woodwork, turning warm, beautiful surfaces into dull, lifeless patches.

 Be sure not to allow the oil soap to soak into unfinished wood, as that may cause a stain to appear.

-Plus, scrub along the wood grain, so you reduce the chances of scratching.
+Plus, scrub along the wood grain, so you reduce the chances of scratching while cleaning the smoke soot.

 You can find oil soaps at most hardware and retail stores that carry wood cleaning products to be used for household wooden furniture.